 There are several different types of hauling equipment that can be used for building and construction.
 Some of the most typical types include cranes, bulldozers, forklifts, dump trucks, and excavators, as well as many others.

-Heavy haulers pay can average $80,000 or more in 2018.
+Heavy haulers pay an average of $80,000 or more in 2018.
 They earn their pay in extra responsibility and work.
 You usually can’t go into hauling heavy equipment right out of trucking school.

 The most read